Zelo: Soloist career

 Zelo signed an exclusive contract with A Entertainment on January 11, 2019.
 He held a fan meeting in Japan two months later and began working on a solo record under the company.
 He released his debut mini-album Distance and its lead single "Questions" on June 21.
 On August 21, Zelo sent A Entertainment a contract termination letter citing unpaid wages, but the agency did not agree to the termination.
 In a lawsuit, the Seoul Central District Court ruled in favor of the plaintiff and certified the contract annulment one year later.

 Zelo released the collaborative single "Shower" with rappers Lil Oppa and Jvde on January 5, 2020.
 He released his second mini-album Day2Day and its lead single "She and Malibu" on April 18.

 In August 2022, Zelo signed with Uzurocks.

+He participated in the survival show Artistock Game in October 2022 and finished in 8th place overall.

-He enlisted for his mandatory military service on 12 December 2023 and was discharged on 11 June 2025.
+He enlisted for his mandatory military service on December 12, 2023, and was discharged on June 11, 2025.

+He signed a contract with Vlacksquad and released the single "Cola Comigo" on March 31, 2026.

+He was invited to perform at Waterbomb in Seoul on July 25, 2026.
+He is set to release the single album "Ela" on the 29th.